Aruvaro-Chulvi/OFFLINED/README.md

 - **Version 5 — 🌐🚫No-Internet OS (Dream Edition)**
   With enough community support, we dream of building a **🐧Linux-based “No Internet OS”**.
 It would boot into our app as its main desktop environment but allow users to install all tools from V4 (LibreOffice, Audacity, GIMP, etc.).
 This would transform the project into a full-fledged offline operating system for survival, creativity, and autonomy.

 <br><br>

+---

+# 🤝 Contributing & Support

+**Survival AI Stick** is an open project made with passion, time and effort.
+If you like the idea and believe it can be useful for individuals, communities or organizations, there are many ways you can help us grow:

+### 👥 Community
+- Spread the word: share this repository with friends, forums and communities (preppers, offline computing, open knowledge).
+- Give us feedback: open an [Issue](../../issues) to suggest improvements, report bugs, or share new ideas.
+- Help with translations: improve texts and UI in EN / ES / FR or add new languages.

+### 🛠️ Development
+- Contribute code: submit Pull Requests to improve backend (FastAPI, llama.cpp integration) or frontend (HTML/JS/CSS).
+- Provide assets: pixel-art avatars, documentation, guides or open-source resources to enrich the library.
+- Optimize: test with different models, hardware setups and offline tools.

+### 💡 Support & Sustainability
+We are exploring different ways to raise funds to keep this project alive.
+Your support can help us:
+- Cover hosting and distribution costs.
+- Preload models, Wikipedia files, maps and docs for “plug & play” versions.
+- Reach the dream of building the **No-Internet OS**.

+Future options may include:
+- ☕ Buy us a coffee (small donations).
+- ❤️ Patreon or GitHub Sponsors (monthly support).
+- 🎁 Special edition USB sticks or offline kits.
+- 🏛️ Institutional partnerships with NGOs, schools or communities.

+If you or your organization believe in this vision, **let’s connect!**
+Together we can build the most complete offline survival and knowledge tool.

+<br><br>